Category: Louisiana

-A federal judge Monday denied the Department of Justice’s (DOJ) request to stay a ruling that places limits on government communications with social media firms, denying the White House’s argument that an order could put a damper on law enforcement activity online.
-U.S. District Judge Terry A. Doughty wrote that his order last week had…
+A federal judge on July 10 denied the Department of Justice’s (DOJ) request to stay a ruling that places limits on government communications with social media firms, rejecting the White House’s argument that such an order could put a damper on law enforcement activity online.
+U.S. District Judge Terry A. Doughty wrote that his order…

 Contractor for Bud Light Maker Anheuser-Busch Shuts Down 2 Bottling Plants